 Head east into the highlands and on towards Puno and Lake Titicaca.
 Various attractions lie in wait in this spectacular part of Peru.
 The Floating Islands of the Uros people are an easy (but very touristy) day trip from Puno.
 History buffs will find plenty more to marvel at in the Puno region.
 Puno is at high altitude, so watch out for altitude sickness.

 For many travelers, a trip to Cusco and Machu Picchu is the reason for going to Peru in the first place.
 You can hike the Inca Trail or one of the alternative routes to Machu Picchu.
 Alternatively, just take the train to Aguas Calientes and board a tourist bus up to the citadel of Machu Picchu.
+We have a detailed guide for preparing before taking the Inca Trail.

 Cusco is also the jump off point for the emblematic Rainbow Mountain, Inca Trail, alternative treks to Machu Picchu.
 If you desire to explore the iconic Amazon Rainforests of Peru, you can book a tour to Manu National Reserve and Tambopata.
 Both are accessible from Cusco city.